Become a Social Worker in Louisiana

 Louisiana Social Work Organizations

-There are countless local and national associations and organizations with goals to promote, develop and protect the practice of social work and social workers.
+Louisiana social workers can connect with state and national professional associations that offer continuing education, advocacy, networking, and career support across practice areas.
 Better social work means better solutions for welfare, child welfare, elderly welfare, healthcare reform and other issues affecting the disadvantaged populations in Louisiana and beyond.

 Louisiana Social Work FAQ